ZHCSOFT/loliCrawler/README.md

 v2.1 multiple thread version
 -------
-We are continue develop new version with multi-thread technology for boosting the crawler process
+Now you can choose to download origin file or resized file We are continuing to develop new version of multi-thread technology for boosting the crawler process

 Libraries
 -------